 Ph.D./Ed.D.
 Admission Requirements

-Applications to the doctoral program in Adult and Continuing Education are accepted throughout the year.
+Applications to the doctoral program in Adult Learning and Leadership are accepted throughout the year.
 However, admission is competitive and failure to meet the deadlines below may delay full admission into the program.
 Admission decisions are made twice a year in March and October.

 To expedite the Graduate School application process, please collect and have the following information available when you begin the online application.

 - Name, street address, and zip code; phone number optional)